-This powerful oregano was picked on the island of Crete, the island where the mountain slopes are colored in summer by a carpet of flowering herbs.
-The taste is so concentrated that it is advisable to use the oregano sparingly.
+This powerful oregano was picked on the island of Crete, the island where the mountain slopes are colored by a carpet of flowering herbs in the summer.
+The flavor is so concentrated that it is advisable to use the oregano sparingly.
 Give your pizza, egg dish or salad a boost with this unique herb.

-Oregano is the popular name of the wild marjoram, a plant from the lipaceae family.
-Famous is the use of oregano on pizza and in salads in Italian and Greek cuisine, especially in combination with tomato and eggplant.
+Oregano is the popular name for the wild marjoram, a plant from the lip flower family.
+The use of oregano on pizza and in salads in Italian and Greek cuisine is famous, especially in combination with tomato and eggplant.
 Yet oregano is not only used in European cuisine, but also in Latin American cuisine.

-Just like the true marjoram (Origanum majorana), oregano is woody.
+Like the true marjoram (Origanum majorana), oregano is woody.
 The leaves are larger, have a stem, are slightly hairy and green on both sides.
-The oregano is often harvested 'by the stem'.
-That is why stem and leaf are processed together in many oregano.
+Oregano is often harvested 'on the stem'.
+That is why many oregano stem and leaves are processed together.

-This is not the case in our oregano, the leaves are zipped off the stems after harvesting.
-In addition, our oregano is harvested early in the summer, just before flowering, when the leaves are most flavoursome.
-This wild growing oregano, which is called rígani in Crete, naturally and due to the careful method of harvesting and processing, has a more powerful and broader flavor palette than dried, cultivated oreganos, but is also more powerful than fresh oregano.
+This is not the case with our oregano, the leaves are stripped from the stems after harvesting.
+In addition, our oregano is harvested early in the summer, shortly before flowering, when the leaves are at their most flavorful.
+This wild-growing oregano, which is called rígani on Crete, naturally and due to the careful method of harvesting and processing, has a more powerful and broader flavor palette than dried, cultivated oreganos, but is also more powerful than fresh oregano.

-Therefore, use it to boost a dish (hot or cold).
-Use this wild oregano more sparingly than you may be used to.
-Prevent the powerful taste of this wild oregano from overpowering other flavor components.
-The more delicate the dish, the more it should be considered to use marjoram instead of oregano.
+Therefore use it to give a dish (hot or cold) a boost.
+Be more sparing with this wild oregano than you may be used to.
+Prevent the powerful flavor of this wild oregano from overpowering other flavor components.
+The more delicate the dish, the more you should consider using marjoram instead of oregano.
 A rule of thumb is:

 rustic Mediterranean and southern French dishes oregano,